zero-to-mastery/resources/WebDesignResources.md

 - [PlaceIMG](http://www.placeimg.com/): Gives you a URL that generates a new random placeholder image every time.

-- [Royalty-free Vectors](https://publicdomainvectors.org/en/): Free vector images in the public domain, searchable by category or keyword, includes svg generator
+- [Public Domain Vectors](https://publicdomainvectors.org/en/): Free vector images in the public domain, searchable by category or keyword, includes svg generator

 - [StickPNG](http://www.stickpng.com/): An excellent source for PNG images if you need something that is re-sizable and can be set to transparent.